 The main aim of this approach is to increase the amount of money that you actually take home from your business every month (or however often you decide to pay yourself).
 The trick is paying yourself a small enough salary so that it falls both within your tax free personal allowance and you don’t have to pay employee or employer national insurance contributions.
 This salary can then be topped up with dividends that are taken from the company’s profits.

-For 2017/18 the national insurance contributions threshold sits at £157 per week, or £8,164 per annum.
-This figure is also, of course, below most people’s personal tax allowance so you will not be liable for any dedications from this amount.
+For 2019/20 the national insurance contributions threshold sits at £166 per week, or £8,632 per annum.
+This figure is also, of course, below most people’s personal tax allowance so you will not be liable for any deductions from this amount.

-From 2016/17 the way that dividends are taxed changed so that now you are permitted to take up to £5,000 of dividends tax free.
+Individuals are also given an annual dividend allowance of £2,000 meaning dividends can be taken up to this amount free from tax.
 After that dividends are taxed according to your total earnings, taking into account your salary, but at a lower rate than PAYE tax.
 So if your total earnings are:

 - over £150,000 you will pay 38.1% tax on your dividends.

-Whatever stage you are in with your business, whether you are just starting up or attempting to steer your way through the current financial climate with an established business, finding the right people to help you is paramount.
-Here at Handpicked Accountants we aim to connect you with trusted and vetted accountants who could either be just round the corner from your office, on the route of your daily commute or able to provide the specialist services that your business needs.
+Whatever stage you are in with your business, whether you are just starting up or are at the helm of an established business, finding the right people to help you is paramount.
+Here at Handpicked Accountants we aim to connect you with trusted and vetted accountants in your local area who are able to provide the specialist services that your business needs.
 Simply click to find an accountant today.